Boundary Effects on the Controllability of Coupled KdV Systems: Observability Properties

 We study the exact controllability property when the system \eqref{kdvlin}-\eqref{kdvlinconditions} starts from zero, i.e., when $u_0\equiv v_0\equiv 0$.
-For another initial state $(u_0,v_0) \in \X$ the linearity of system together with the translation $(u,v)+(u_0,v_0)$ will let us to recover the solution.\\
+For another initial state $(u_0,v_0) \in \X$ the linearity of the system together with the translation $(u,v)+(u_0,v_0)$ will let us recover the solution.\\

-In order to understand the interaction between the number of controls and the controllability properties, we consider the more general case $\mathbf{r\neq 0}$ in the linear system \eqref{kdvadjoin}-\eqref{kdvadjcondition}.
+To understand the interaction between the number of controls and the controllability properties, we consider the more general case $\mathbf{r\neq 0}$ for the linear system \eqref{kdvadjoin}-\eqref{kdvadjcondition}.
 Some comments about the case $r=0$ are presented in section \ref{furthercommentsopenproblems} below. \\

-A positive answer to the exact control problem is obtained by using the duality classical approach \cite{dolecki,lions}.
+A positive answer to the exact control problem is obtained by using the duality approach \cite{dolecki,lions}.
 In this case, the observability inequality of a dual problem plays a fundamental role.
 Thus, proceeding as in \cite{rosier}, we show that the observability inequality holds when several configurations of boundary controls are considered.

-\subsection{Case A: Observability inequality with four controls configurations}
+\subsection{Case A: Observability inequality with four control configurations}

 In this subsection, we consider the following boundary control configuration ($g_0=g_2=0$ and $h_0 \neq 0, h_1 \neq 0, h_2 \neq 0$, $g_1 \neq 0$):

 In this case, we establish the following observability inequality: \begin{proposition} Let $T>0$ and $L > 0$.
 Then, there exists $C=C(L,T)>0$, such that, if $(\varphi,\psi) \in C([0,T];L^2(0,L))^2 $ is a solution of \eqref{kdvadjoin}-\eqref{kdvadjcondition}, the inequality